-An intriguing path for future investigation lies in exploring similar generalisations of other scoring rules to the domain of partial orders, including but not limited to the Borda, Cumulative, and Stepwise scoring rules.\footnote{See \citet{kruger2020strategic} for definitions of the Cumulative and Stepwise scoring rules.}
+An intriguing path for future investigation lies in exploring similar generalisations of other scoring rules to the domain of partial orders, including but not limited to the Cumulative and Stepwise scoring rules.\footnote{See \citet{kruger2020strategic} for definitions of these scoring rules.}

-\paragraph{Acknowledgements.} We are grateful to Fernando Tohm\'e, Jordi Mass\'o, Tuva Bardal, several attendees of the COMSOC Seminar at the University of Amsterdam, as well as the Conference on Mechanism and Institution Design held in Budapest in 2024, and an anonymous reviewer for comments and suggestions that led to improvements of this paper.
+\paragraph{Acknowledgements.} We are grateful to Tuva Bardal, Jordi Mass\'o, Fernando Tohm\'e, several attendees of the COMSOC Seminar at the University of Amsterdam and the Conference on Mechanism and Institution Design held in Budapest in 2024, as well as several anonymous reviewers for comments and suggestions that led to improvements of this paper.
 We acknowledge the financial support by the Dutch Research Council (NWO) through the VICI scheme (grant number 639.023.811) and by the French National Research Agency (ANR) through project ANR-24-EXMA-0001 PEPR MathsVives CONDORCET.

-\paragraph{Statements and Declarations.} The authors have no competing interests to declare that are relevant to the content of this article.